 With more ecom start-ups emerging, I expected that Shopify would be a front-runner.
 It removes a lot of time and resource challenges.
 In addition, Shopify Plus is continually evolving to better accommodate technical SEO optimisations.

 In your opinion, which eCommerce platform is the most problematic to work on?

 Again, we asked the inverse of this and 38% of respondents said that Magento was the most problematic platform to work on from a technical SEO point of view.

 From my agency days, I agree that Magento caused me quite a few headaches - and I had to rely on developers more than for a platform like Shopify.

 Magento is a great solution for businesses that have a large inventory.
 But, out of the box, it is not an SEO-first solution.
 Plugins and bespoke coding are often necessary to accommodate key technical SEO configurations.
 These additions and amendments can be costly for businesses.

 I've definitely had my fair share of issues with Magento!
 But with the right people it has some incredibly useful functionality, and I definitely believe it is a great choice for very large ecommerce stores

 If you could choose just ONE project management tool to use, which one would it be?

 Finally in this section, we asked about project management tools that technical SEOs prefer to work with.
-This was a close one again with JIRA just winning the race with 22% and closely followed by Asana at 21%.
+The winner with 22% was Asana, closely followed by JIRA at 20%.